d3cod3/GAmuza/README.md

 The original idea was to making creative coding easier; then, usually jumping from [Processing](http://www.processing.org) to [OF](http://www.openframeworks.cc), always trying new libraries/addons, the desire was, having OF with a Processing like IDE, + a bunch of GUI modules to avoid (if you prefer), the technical programming stuff like Computer Vision, Audio Analysis, Arduino communication, etc..

-So, this is it, this is GAmuza, made with OF, son of Processing, binding the (almost) entire OF language v.0.7.4, plus OpenGL 1.1 (just for simple opengl drawing stuff), plus som custom functions from GAmuza to making creative coding even easier than OF (is it's possible).
+So, this is it, this is GAmuza, made with OF, son of Processing, binding the (almost) entire OF language v.0.7.4, plus OpenGL 1.1 (just for simple opengl drawing stuff), plus some custom functions from GAmuza to making creative coding even easier than OF (is it's possible).

 # Licence